JulieFunk/STS_ReadingNotes_CSPT/sts.md

 *tags: STS, sociology, social constructivism, social reality, production of scientific knowledge.

-## "Leviathan and the Air-Pump: Hobbes, Boyle, and the Experimental Life", Steven Shapin and Simon Schaffer.
+## *Leviathan and the Air-Pump: Hobbes, Boyle, and the Experimental Life*, Steven Shapin and Simon Schaffer.
 1985.

 *"In [the scientific member's self-evident] method [of history of science] the presuppositions of our own culture's beliefs and practices are referred to the unambiguous facts of nature or to universal and impersonal criteria of how people just do things (or do them when behaving 'rationally').
 A lay member of our culture, if asked why he calls an ostrich a bird, will probably tell his inquisitor that ostriches just *are* birds..." (p.
 5)*